kevindehaan/stain-transformation/README.md

 2: The full pathologist reports for each of the 58 diagnoses, along with the adjudication report.

-3: Sample fields of view from each of the 58 cases used for the diagnostic study.
-For each case, the histochemical H&E and stain transformed special stains are shown for the same field of view, while the histochemically stained special stains come from the same area of serial tissue sections.
+3: Sample fields of view from the cases used for the diagnostic study.
+For each example, the histochemically stained H&E and stain transformed special stains are shown for the same field of view, while the histochemically stained special stains that are shown come from the same biopsy, through serial tissue sections.